Asbyx/startgg-obs/README.md

 This app is designed to update automatically OBS assets using the startgg api.
-In short, when you update the score of a set in startgg, it is automatically updated in OBS.
+In short, when you update the score of a set in startgg, it is automatically updated in OBS !

-***You need to have an startgg api token in order to use this app !***
+***You need to have a startgg api token in order to use this app !***

 The app provides 5 files while running: round, name1, name2, score1, score2.
 The "round" file contains the display name of a round (ex: Winner Final).
 The
 "name1" and "score1" file contain respectively the name and the score of the player 1.
 Same goes for the player 2.

-To link the app and OBS, select your text element in OBS and select option "read from file".
-Select the correct file and there you go !
+All those files are stored in the folder "obs-files".

-Launch the app with the following command in a node shell: ```node main.mjs <tournament-slug> <Event Name>```.
+Launch the app with the following command in a node shell: ```node main.mjs <api token> <tournament-slug> <Event Name>```.
-Ex: ```node main.mjs pound-2022 "Ultimate Singles"```
+Ex: ```node main.mjs 0123456789 pound-2022 "Ultimate singles"```

+# How to use startgg-obs
+## Using nodejs
+- Download the code and extract it from the zip file
+- Now open a nodejs command prompt, navigate to find the folder where all the code is stored (i.e where you extracted the zip file)
+- Type the command and watch the magic happen !
+Errors can occur, so check from time to time application logs to see if anything went wrong.

+## In Startgg
+Before the tournament, define a stream in Settings → Stations & Stream
+During the tournament, the only required thing is to set the stream for every set you want to stream and keep track of the score !

+## In OBS
+Once you have set your scene with all text fields, instead of changing the name of the players manually *(booooooring)*, select the option "Read from file" and select the correct file in ```obs-files```, where you extracted the zip.
+And that's it !
+You can take a break for the whole tounament, scores and names while automatically be updated when you update them with Startgg
+*(when changing from a set to another, it usually takes 1 minute to update)*